-"Special Tax Revenues" are defined in the Fiscal Agent Agreement means (a) the proceeds of the Special Taxes received by the District, (b) income and gains with respect to the investment of amounts on deposit in the funds and accounts established hereunder for the Bonds, (c) proceeds of the redemption or sale of property sold as a result of foreclosure of the lien of the Special Taxes, and (d) the net proceeds of the sale of any Special Tax Receivables equal to the par amount of such Special Tax Receivables.
-Notwithstanding the foregoing, "Special Tax Revenues" does not include any penalties or interest in excess of the interest payable on the Bonds collected in connection with delinquent Special Taxes.
+"Special Tax Revenues" are defined in the Fiscal Agent Agreement to mean (a) the proceeds of the Special Taxes received by the District, (b) income and gains with respect to the investment of amounts on deposit in the funds and accounts established under the Fiscal Agent Agreement for the Bonds, (c) proceeds of the redemption or sale of property sold as a result of foreclosure of the lien of the Special Taxes, and (d) the net proceeds of the sale of any delinquent installments of the Special Taxes that have been sold and assigned to a third party, but does not include any penalties or interest in excess of the interest payable on the Bonds collected in connection with delinquent Special Taxes.

-The Bonds are payable only from Net Taxes received by or on behalf of Improvement Area No. 1 of the District.
-Only Special Taxes levied in Improvement Area No. 1 are pledged to the repayment of the Bonds.
-Special taxes which may be levied in the future within Improvement Area No. 2 by the District are specific to Improvement Area No. 2 and are not pledged to the repayment of the Bonds.
-Likewise, Special Taxes levied in Improvement Area No. 1 by the District are not available for repayment of any future bonds issued for Improvement Area No. 2.
 Neither the faith and credit nor the taxing power of the District (except to the limited extent set forth in the Fiscal Agent Agreement), the City, or the State of California or any political subdivision thereof is pledged to the payment of the Bonds.
 Except for the Special Taxes, no other taxes are pledged to the payment of the Bonds.